APPLIES TO ALL RICE UNIVERSITY TENURED AND TENURE-TRACK FACULTY

 Family leave under the Family and Medical Leave Act for faculty may be granted for a period of up to 12 weeks during any annual period of employment from July 1 through June 30.
 Family leave is unpaid leave and is granted upon request with appropriate documentation for birth of a child of the faculty member, the placement of a child with the faculty member for adoption or foster care, in order to care for a spouse, child, domestic partner or parent with a serious health condition, and the extension of a medical leave in which case the 12-week limit may be applied to the entire period of absence.

-A faculty member using family leave may return to his or her position held before the leave was taken or be placed in an equivalent position with the same benefits, pay, and other terms and conditions of employment.
+A faculty member using family leave may return to their position held before the leave was taken or be placed in an equivalent position with the same benefits, pay, and other terms and conditions of employment.
 Any benefits approved prior to the leave are not forfeited.
 Any paid leave under this policy that also qualifies as family leave shall count toward the 12-week annual family leave allotment.
 If the husband and wife or both domestic partners are employed by the University and both eligible for family leave due to birth of a child, the placement of a child with the individuals for adoption or foster care, or in order to care for a parent with a serious health condition, the two individuals are limited to a combined total of 12 weeks of family leave during each annual period.

 Primary Caregiver Leaves